German startup iFactory3D is presenting the iFactory One, 3D belt printer with a brand-new error protection system called PrinterGUARD.

 PrinterGUARD allows the iFactory One to identify the five most common 3D printing errors: spaghetti, detached objects, warping, stringing, and air printing.
 According to iFactory3D management, in the near future, the company’s self-learning artificial intelligence (AI) algorithms are expected to recognize up to 20 types of errors, and the PrinterGUARD protection system will be able to eliminate all of them.

 “A private poll of 1,000 3D printer users found that these printing errors occur in approximately 20% of all cases.
 Before the iFactory One entered the market, error diagnostics and the human aspect led to great losses for manufacturers.
-But the defect ratio can be minimized by means of the custom 3D solution,” said Artur Steffen, CEO of iFactory3D.
+But the defect ratio can be minimized by means of the custom 3D solution.”

 The iFactory3D company, based in Dusseldorf, Germany, is headed by German serial entrepreneur Artur Steffen who founded the company in July 2020 together with inventor and chemical engineer Martin Huber.

-In September 2020, iFactory3D received a financial contribution from STARTPLATZ, the largest business accelerator and coworking space for the startup community in Western Germany.
+In September 2020, iFactory3D received a financial contribution from STARTPLATZ, the largest business accelerator and coworking space for the startup community in West Germany.